Sustaining Toilets As Restrooms (STAR) Awards Programme

 STAR was introduced after RAS received considerable public feedback about the need to ensure that quality education programmes are matched with quality restrooms and properly trained cleaners.
 This programme also follows the mission of the

-LOO (Let's Observe Ourselves) Campaign which is to spread equal focus on the owners & operators, contractors & cleaners and users.
+LOO (Let's Observe Ourselves) Campaign which is to spread equal focus on the owners & operators, contractors & cleaning attendants and users.

 The school management and the teacher in charge will be involved in the project that focuses on 3 key areas; projects for students to engage in (with education programmes), checking the standards of the cleaners and assessing the design of the restrooms.